-You have the legal right to request a copy of the information we hold about you, in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+You have the legal right to request a copy of the information we hold about you, in line with the Retained General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 You can request your information free of charge, although a reasonable fee may be charged in some cases, for example if repeated requests are made.

 Notice regarding information rights requests during the Coronavirus (COVID-19) pandemic.

 Please be aware that Trust resources, whether they are finances or people, might be diverted away from usual compliance or information governance work.
 It is, therefore, possible we might not meet our usual standards and our response to information rights requests may take longer.

 We would ask for your patience during this extraordinary period and, if your request is not urgent, to consider whether it could be delayed until the situation has returned to normal.
 Thank you.

 Information about children may be released to a person with parental responsibility.
 However, the best interests of the child will always be considered.
 Even if a child is very young, data about them is still their personal data and does not belong to anyone else.
 It is the child who has a right of access to the information held about them.